pocomane/brewed-in-the-apocalypse/bita.md

 at the beginning of a session.
 Note that since this is a scenarist move, "You" in the text is the scenarist.
-Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the characters.
-How the discussion is moved to the players?
-There are this other scenarist move:
+Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the protagonists.
+How the discussion is moved to the others?
+We have the following scenarist move:

 __Ask what they do__ - when you are speaking and you have nothing else to say, ask to one ore more characters in the current scene what they do